 - interleukin 17 (IL-17) inhibitors

 - T cell inhibitors

 A doctor will administer biologics via injection into a vein.
 Doctors usually recommend an initial 3-month course of biologic treatment.
 If effective, a person can continue the treatment for longer.
-If it is not effective, a doctor may recommend switching to a different biologic.
+If it is ineffective, a doctor may recommend switching to a different biologic.

 Biologics can increase the risk of infection.
 As such, they are not suitable for people who have a compromised immune system.

-Methotrexate is generally safe when taken at doses required to treat PsA.
+Methotrexate is generally safe when people take it at doses to treat PsA.
 Nonetheless, some people may experience side effects, such as digestive issues, mouth sores, and methotrexate fog.

 People who experience side effects can try splitting their methotrexate dose over a 12-hour period.

 Methotrexate is not suitable for everyone.
-Other treatment options for psoriatic arthritis include NSAIDs, corticosteroids, and biologics.
-Individuals should talk to their doctors about their treatment options.
+Other treatment options for PsA include NSAIDs, corticosteroids, and biologics.
+Individuals should talk with their doctors about their treatment options.